andre-gonzalez/ansible/to-do.md

-See why the grub screen is not just lasting one second See if i can carry configuration files for brave and slack -- Maybe export bookmarks Move all plays that depends of the aur to the end of the playbook Added terraform and gcloud to aur tasks edit dbeaver configuration files to remove old databases See gtk theming follow DT KVM/libvirtd video to make virt-manager work and create this tasks here in ansible and https://www.xmodulo.com/network-default-is-not-active.html add `sudo virsh net-autostart default` and `sudo virsh net-start default` save gtk theming https://wiki.archlinux.org/title/GTK aprender a personalizar a minha fonte
+See why the grub screen is not just lasting one second See if i can carry configuration files for brave and slack -- Maybe export bookmarks See gtk theming follow DT KVM/libvirtd video to make virt-manager work and create this tasks here in ansible and https://www.xmodulo.com/network-default-is-not-active.html add `sudo virsh net-autostart default` and `sudo virsh net-start default` save gtk theming https://wiki.archlinux.org/title/GTK aprender a personalizar a minha fonte
-Add a task to create gdrive-pessoal folder
 1. Adapt sudoers file to change with the user added
 2. Create a separate play for dwmblock dependencies or one play for all aur dependencies
 3. For some core applications change the copy of the config file to change with lineinfile